The Ultimate In Birding Tours

 • Day 2: Drive to Walvis Bay.

-• Day 3: Walvis Bay and Swakopmund area.
+• Day 3: Walvis Bay region.

 • Day 4: Drive via Spitskoppe to the Brandberg.